christianalfoni/react-states/README.md

   [foo],
 );

-// Transform a state into a value, typically react nodes const value = foo.transform({
+// Map a state into a value, typically react nodes const value = foo.map({
   SOME_STATE: context => 'foo',
   NEW_STATE: context => 'bar',
 });